 Where do we sleep?

-In Kathmandu and in Lhasa we stay in comfortable 3-5-star hotels with private en suite bathrooms, category selectable.
-En Shigatse in we stay in 3-4-star hotels with private en suite bathrooms.
-In Shegar and in Kyirong we stay in guest houses (Basic)
+In Kathmandu and Lhasa, we stay in comfortable 3-5-star hotels with private en suite bathrooms, category selectable.
+In Shigatse, we stay in 3-4-star hotels with private en suite bathrooms.
+In Shegar and Kyirong we stay in guesthouses (Basic)

 In Chinese Base Camp and above, we sleep in a comfortable camping tent (Ozark/Mountain hardware) with a hard and soft mattress for each.
 While in advanced base camp there will be a dining tent with tables and chairs where you can sit and take meals as at home with all available and anytime.